To Top

 From Theory to Practice

-What sets Future Resources apart is its strong emphasis on implementation.
-Industry best practices demonstrate how Design for Recycling, the use of recyclates, new material concepts, and circular business models can be successfully realised.
-It’s about more than just technological innovation: collaboration across the entire value chain is key.
+What sets “Future Resources” apart is its strong emphasis on implementation.
+Industry best practice demonstrates how Design for Recycling, the use of recyclates, new material concepts and circular business models can be successfully implemented.
+It is about more than technological innovation: collaboration across the entire value chain is essential.

-High-Profile Input from Regulation and Practice
+High-level Contributions from Regulation and Practice

-Dialogue on Equal Footing
+Dialogue on Equal Terms

 Find out more and register at: